Ryan McMahon Player Props: Rockies vs. Diamondbacks

 Ryan McMahon At The Plate

-- McMahon has 15 doubles, two triples, eight home runs and 23 walks while hitting .253.
+- McMahon is batting .254 with 15 doubles, two triples, eight home runs and 24 walks.

-- Among the qualified hitters, he ranks 87th in batting average, while his on-base percentage ranks 85th and he is 43rd in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 87th, his on-base percentage ranks 80th, and he is 48th in the league in slugging.

-- McMahon enters this game on a five-game hitting streak.
-In his last games, he's hitting .600 with four homers.
+- McMahon is batting .550 with four homers during his last games and is on a six-game hitting streak.

+- McMahon has picked up a hit in 63.5% of his 52 games this season, with multiple hits in 21.2% of those games.

-- He has hit a home run in 15.7% of his games this season, and 3.7% of his plate appearances.
+- In 15.4% of his games this season, he has gone deep, and 3.7% of his trips to the plate.

-- McMahon has picked up an RBI in 37.3% of his games this year, with more than one RBI in 11.8% of his games.
-He has also plated three or more runs in four contests.
+- McMahon has driven home a run in 19 games this year (36.5%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.